 April 6, 2017 at 4 PM | Strasser Legacy Room, 220 Eggers Hall

 Former Congressman Richard Hanna will reflect on his time in Congress and the nature of American representative democracy.
 Hanna often bucked his party in the House, and should have some interesting reflections on his experiences.
-Reception immediately
+Reception immediately following the event.

 Revitalizing Syracuse: how poor cities can invest to create wealth